danielb2/slack-standup/README.md

 Requirements:

-These are the `env`, file and directory requirements.
+These are the environment variables, file and directory requirements.
 Go to setup and follow those steps to setup your system.

     1. ENV['HOME'] directory
-        a) this should already be set type: `env` to see your environment variables
+        a) this should already be set type: env to see your environment variables

     2. ENV['EDITOR'] or add to .slackrc.json as "editor".
 EX: "/usr/bin/vim"
-        a) `export EDITOR=“subl -w"` or `export EDITOR=“vim"`
+        a)  edit your shell's rc file - Ex: .bashrc export EDITOR="subl -w"
+            ----- or ----
+            export EDITOR="vim"

     3. $HOME/.standup directory
         a) need to create